JennEYoon/datasciY/tasks-6.2020.md

-Edit# Tasks for datasciY.com portfolio
+# My Tasks for datasciY.com portfolio and general coding

 ### 1) SciPy 2020 - $25 virtual conference for students.
  * Set up a working environment and time for the week.